+Have you ever heard of Airbnb co-hosts and wondered how much the Airbnb Co-host income is?
 Before answering that question, we need to know more about the co-hosting business on Airbnb and become more familiar with Airbnb co-hosts’ duties.

 Is Airbnb’s co-host income worth applying for the job?
 Stay tuned because we’re going to answer all of these questions.

-Who is an Airbnb co-host?
+Who Is an Airbnb Co-host?

 People may have different rental properties assigned to their Airbnb listings as hosts.
 Most hosts don’t have time to take care of these rental properties, and can’t handle being in different places simultaneously.